Erie Otters (OHL)

 Drysdale is a dominant presence on the ice who uses excellent speed, agility and rapid decision making to make himself the most dangerous player on the ice at all times.
 From a stylistic standpoint, there are several similarities between Drysdale and 2017 fourth-overall pick Cale Makar.
 Both are right shots who love the attack with speed and venture deep into opposing territory.
 Additionally, Drysdale is able to blend physical gifts such as quickness, escapability, and shot power with the natural instinct to time his movements perfectly and keep the other side in a state of confusion.
 Traveling at a high rate of speed can be a common trait of teenage offensive defensemen who are used to exploiting the inexperience of their opponents.
 But Drysdale is a poised, one-man breakout who processes multiple options as he darts up ice or weaves around traffic.
-Consider Drysdale one of the few draft-eligible puck rushers who not only consistently displays structure as he forrays across center ice, but also is one to produce far more clean zone entries than needless dump-ins or turnovers.
+Consider Drysdale one of the few draft-eligible puck rushers who consistently displays structure as he forays across center ice, but also produces more clean zone entries than needless dump-ins or turnovers.

 Once inside the zone, Drysdale plays the role of possession facilitator.
 He’s been with Erie long enough for his teammates to understand the velocity, pinpoint accuracy, and unpredictability of his passes, to include cross-ice, banks, slap-passes, or backdoor feeds.
-By constantly staying in motion and owning an aggressive reputation, Drysdale more than expands the ice in the offensive zone, and setting up one-timers with a clear shooting lane to the net from either circle is a commonality for his forwards.
+By constantly staying in motion, Drysdale more than expands the ice in the offensive zone and setting up one-timers with a clear shooting lane to the net from either circle is a commonality for his forwards.
 He’s as natural a power-play quarterback as they come, and his shot-release combination is on the higher end of the elite scale.
 He whips accurate wristers from as far back as his own line, be he also walks the blue stripe with pump fakes before unloading a heavy slapper.
 One thing to keep an eye on is Drysdale’s trickery with point shots — not every attempt is intended to score, so forwards near the goal must be prepared for carom shots or floaters that are perfect for cross-body tip-ins.